-Most specially you will know a herd of people who are eager to share their experiences with you while staying on the property in a unique “Farm Stay” experience.
-Learn more about the Farm at Sinking Creek at www.sinkingcreekvatn.com.
+Most especially you will know a herd of people who are eager to share their experiences with you while staying on the property in a unique “Farm Stay” experience.

 Above Video: In the spring of 2021, The Farm at Sinking Creek gathered a diverse group of representatives to share their areas of expertise in conservation and learn from each other.
 Attendees ranged from TNC global and regional leaders, high school teachers, college students, university professors, journalists, film producers, arborists, and landscape architects.
 Over the course of two days, guests toured the farm to learn about Sinking Creek’s biodiversity, shared their personal research, and developed new partnerships.